-Highwater House is a registered care home for people who have experienced homelessness and who have a 'dual diagnosis' - both mental health and substance abuse issues
+Highwater House is a registered care home for people who have experienced homelessness and who have a 'dual diagnosis' - both mental health and issues with problematic substance use.

 Webster Court provides housing and care for vulnerable people aged over 50 who have experienced homelessness

 Bishopbridge House is a 30 bed 'direct access' hostel, the only such facility in Norwich.

 Real people, who have been homeless in Norwich and supported through St Martins, tell their own stories in their own words to young people in Norfolk schools

 To follow from the emergency and short term accommodation at our direct access hostel Bishopbridge House, we offer second stage housing at various locations across the city, where residents are able to stay for up to two years and receive varying degrees of support to enable them to further stabilise their lives and, in a majority of cases, move on to their own tenancies.